-Breakfast at hotel.
-In the morning we depart to Kumanovo region, to explore the northeast part of the country where various ancient archaeological sites are located.
-We will visit the cave dwelling of the ascetic St. Joakim who lived in the 12th century near the village of Staro Nagoricane.
+Breakfast at the hotel.
+In the morning, we depart to Kumanovo region, to explore the northeast part of the country where various ancient archaeological sites are located.
+We will visit the cave dwelling of the ascetic St. Joakim, who lived in the 12th century near the village of Staro Nagoricane.
 Continue to the megalithic observatory of Kokino.
 The ancient observatory discovered in 2001 was determined to be around 3,800 years old.
 The oldest archaeological finds from the site date back to the Early Bronze Age.
 Volcanic activity from the lava at the crater peak created rocks that became major markers for the purpose of following the cycles of the Sun and the Moon and measuring time.
 It is believed to be the oldest ancient observatory in Europe.
 It is ranked fourth on the list of old observatories by NASA.
 We will have lunch in a traditional village restaurant with local dishes.
 Transfer back to the hotel in Skopje and free evening.

 Day 4 Skopje – Tetovo – Mavrovo – Ohrid (204 km) (B, L)

-After the breakfast we check out from the hotel and depart to Tetovo.
+After the breakfast, we check out from the hotel and depart to Tetovo.
 The town lies at the intersection of several trade routes.
 Archaeologists have found evidence of human settlement dating back more than six thousand years.
 In Tetovo there is an old fortress dating back to 1820 and many beautiful churches and mosques.
 We will visit the Aladza Painted Mosque with its beautifully-decorated exterior located in the old part of Tetovo.
 The mosque was built in 1495 and is example of early Constantinople style, adorned with a unique elaborate painted facade and interior, making it unique in Macedonia and wider.
 We continue our drive to the National Park of Mavrovo.
 On the way to Ohrid we will visit the Monastery of St. John the Baptist – Bigorski, founded in 1020.
 Inside the church we will see the Miraculous Icon of St. John the Baptist, more than 12 centuries old.
-The main attraction is the wood carved iconostasis from 19th century depicting biblical scenes.
-The monastery is rich in icons painted from the 16th to 20th centuries and is a synthesis of Byzantine, Renaissance, and Baroque influences.
-Before we arrive in Ohrid, we make another stop for a lunch in a typical Macedonian village of this region – Vevchani.
+The main attraction is the wood-carved iconostasis from 19th century depicting biblical scenes.
+The monastery is rich in icons painted from the 16th to 20th centuries and is a synthesis of Byzantine, Renaissance and Baroque influences.
+Before we arrive in Ohrid, we make another stop for lunch in a typical Macedonian village of this region – Vevchani.
 Arrival in Ohrid.
 Free evening and overnight.

 Day 5 Ohrid – Bay of bones – St. Naum – Ohrid (60 km) (B, L, D)